LGBTQ migration

 LGBTQ migration refers to the movement of lesbian, gay, bisexual, transgender, and queer (LGBTQ) individuals across international borders or within a single country.
-Many migrate to escape discrimination, legal restrictions, violence, and social stigma—such as homophobia and transphobia—related to their sexuality or gender identity.
+Many migrate to escape discrimination, legal restrictions, violence, and social stigma–such as homophobia and transphobia–related to their sexuality or gender identity.
 Others seek greater social acceptance, legal protections, or economic opportunities.
 LGBTQ migrants often face social exclusion, violent retaliations, and socio-economic challenges in their home countries.
 Globally and domestically, many LGBTQ individuals attempt to leave discriminatory regions in search of more inclusive environments.

 History

 Background

 In various countries throughout the world, homosexuality and being transgender are subject to legal restrictions.
 As of 2018, 71 countries criminalized homosexuality, with at least five countries and some regions in others imposing the death penalty for it.
 Additionally, in 47 countries and certain regions of others, individuals were not legally permitted to change their gender.
 Thirty-seven countries effectively criminalized being transgender, while 13 explicitly did so.

 The legal status of LGBTQ individuals has influenced migration patterns, with some choosing to relocate to other countries.
 In addition to legal restrictions, social factors such as discrimination and violence by family members, communities, or authorities contribute to migration decisions.

-LGBT individuals may seek to move to countries with more inclusive legal frameworks and social environments.
+LGBTQ individuals may seek to move to countries with more inclusive legal frameworks and social environments.
 Some migrate through educational or employment opportunities, marriage, or other legal pathways, while others are asylum seekers.
 Under the 1951 United Nations Convention Relating to the Status of Refugees, individuals may qualify as refugees if they face persecution in their home countries based on factors such as race, religion, nationality, membership in a particular social group, or political opinions.

-In some Western nations, LGBT individuals from countries with restrictive laws are recognized as belonging to a vulnerable social group.
-However, migration patterns vary, and not all LGBT individuals relocate due to persecution.
-While many countries have anti-discrimination laws and policies, LGBT migrants may still encounter legal, economic, and social challenges.
+In some Western nations, LGBTQ individuals from countries with restrictive laws are recognized as belonging to a vulnerable social group.
+However, migration patterns vary, and not all LGBTQ individuals relocate due to persecution.
+While many countries have anti-discrimination laws and policies, LGBTQ migrants may still encounter legal, economic, and social challenges.